The Development Of Traffic Data Collection Methods

 With technical devices or automated collection systems it is possible to obtain also the data on speed, travel time, time-gaps, exact time of the passage of individual vehicles, which can then be used for more detailed analysis.
 With single-purpose sensors, the vehicle category is often determined by its length in a profile survey so it is strongly advisable to realize a calibration check.
 Also, one person’s supervision is appropriate for each device.

-With modern artificial intelligence based systems, the vehicle categories are determined by analyzing it’s visual appearance (read about example classification scheme).
+With modern artificial intelligence-based systems, the vehicle categories are determined by analyzing its visual appearance (you can see an example classification scheme).
 These devices can be easily used for directional intersection surveys.
-The advantage is that surveys can be conducted in any time interval and these systems are capable of classifying all categories of vehicles including bikers and pedestrians at pedestrian crossings with a single device — a camera.
+The advantage is that surveys can be conducted at any time interval and these systems are capable of classifying all categories of vehicles including bikers and pedestrians at pedestrian crossings with a single device — a camera.

-Accuracy achieved by automatic artificial intelligence methods can be constantly above 95%.
+The accuracy achieved by automatic artificial intelligence methods can be constantly above 95%.
 This accuracy is affected by the quality of the input data to the system — e.g. the video footage.
-Learn about the guidelines here.
+You can find the guidelines here.